wkumari/draft-wkumari-dnsop-multiple-responses/README.md

    currently, leading to larger records that can be used in DNS reflection attacks.
-One could mitigate this by only serving responses to EXTRA requests over TCP or when using Cookies [RFC5395],
+One could mitigate this by only serving responses to EXTRA requests over TCP or when using Cookies [RFC5395], although there is no easy way to signal this to a client other than through the use of the truncate bit.